Fellowship

 Prime Time:

 Prime Time fellowship group meetings are aimed at "those in their prime" and usually attract a good number of people (around 80) with an age range of 55-80.
-The meetings, this year, will be held Monday to Thursday evenings inclusive in the Dance Studio which is close to the Main Hall.
+The meetings, this year, will be held Monday to Thursday evenings inclusive in the Round Studio which is close to the Main Hall.
 There should be plenty of space and good acoustics.
 The meetings will run from 8-30pm-9-30pm approximately.

 The aim is to be quite informal with coffee and biscuits beforehand.
 The speaker for the evening is then introduced and speaks for about 15-20 minutes on the topic for the evening.
 This will be followed by questions/discussion for a further 15-20 minutes.